abhigo-ds/pulsar-failover-demo/README.md

 A sample app that demos [Pulsar](https://pulsar.apache.org/ "Pulsar") client-side [Controlled failover](https://pulsar.apache.org/docs/3.3.x/client-libraries-cluster-level-failover/#controlled-failover "Controlled failover")

 This app has three components
+- A [**Provider** app](https://github.com/datastax/pulsar-failover-demo/blob/main/src/main/java/com/datastax/demo/streaming/provider/ClusterConfigProvider.java "**Provider** app") that works as a simple URL Service Provider as [shown here](https://pulsar.apache.org/docs/3.3.x/client-libraries-cluster-level-failover/#controlled-failover "shown here").
+You must start one (only one) instance of this app before you start anything else (i.e. Producer or Consumer).
+If you plan on having more than one instance of this app for High-Availability (HA), you must put these instances behind a single HA load-balancer and the Producer and Consumer will need to access it via the load-balancer.
-- A [**Producer** app](https://github.com/datastax/pulsar-failover-demo/blob/main/src/main/java/com/datastax/demo/streaming/producer/ProducerApp.java "**Producer** app") that produce messages a regular intervals.
+- A [**Producer** app](https://github.com/datastax/pulsar-failover-demo/blob/main/src/main/java/com/datastax/demo/streaming/producer/ProducerApp.java "**Producer** app") that produce messages at regular intervals.
 You can start one of more instances of this app.
 - A [**Consumer** app](https://github.com/datastax/pulsar-failover-demo/blob/main/src/main/java/com/datastax/demo/streaming/consumer/ConsumerApp.java "**Consumer** app") that consumes messages produced by the above Producer.
 You can start one of more instances of this app.
-- A [**Provider** app](https://github.com/datastax/pulsar-failover-demo/blob/main/src/main/java/com/datastax/demo/streaming/provider/ClusterConfigProvider.java "**Provider** app") that works as a simple URL Service Provider as [shown here](https://pulsar.apache.org/docs/3.3.x/client-libraries-cluster-level-failover/#controlled-failover "shown here").
-You must start only one instance of this app before you start the Producer or Consumer.
-If you plan to start more than one instance of this app for HA, you must put these instances behind a single HA load balancer.

 Below is a high-level diagram of the above components and the Pulsar Controlled Failover flow